lupyuen/lupyuen.github.io/src/ci3.md

 - How It Happens: Daily at 00:00 UTC and 12:00 UTC, I browse to NuttX/nuttx repo, click `Sync Fork > Discard Commits`.
 Then I [run this script](https://github.com/lupyuen/nuttx-release/blob/main/enable-macos-windows.sh) to enable the macOS and Windows Builds.

-  TODO: Disable Fail-Fast, so all builds will complete.
+  TODO: Disable fail-fast so that it runs all builds, regardless of error

-  TODO: Remove Max Parallel, so builds can finish faster.
+  TODO: Remove max-parallel so that it will use unlimited concurrent runners.

 - Don't Forget: I'm still [running this script](https://github.com/lupyuen/nuttx-release/blob/main/kill-push-master.sh) to kill the Merge Jobs on the old `nuttx` and `nuttx-apps` repos.
 (Otherwise the GitHub Runners will spike!)